wp-plugins/upcoming/readme.txt

 Tags: social, events, event calendar
 Requires at least: 2.2
 Tested up to: 2.6
-stable tag: 0.2
+stable tag: 0.3

 Easily create a list of your upcoming events on your blog.
+Use the widget or include it in a post or page.

 == Description ==
-Easily create a list of your upcoming events on your blog, completely templatable!
+Easily create a list of your upcoming events on your blog, completely templatable, either in a post or page, or in a widget!

 Example: [Joost de Valk's Speaking Page](http://yoast.com/speaking/)